JustinVelvick/4Dimensional1DGames/README.md

  ## Copyright info:
   - Huge thanks to the open source framework JavaFX which our project's GUI is based on
   - Maven's project generation tools helped us early on, but became more useless after we were up and running
-  - Jetbeans Intellij IDE, which we used to code our project
+  - Jetbrains Intellij IDE, which we used to code our project